‘Suspect’s reign of violent terror is over’: Man arrested in Orlando after cross-county chase

-ORANGE COUNTY, Fla. — A cross-county chase involving multiple law enforcement agencies ends with a violent suspect under arrest.
+ORANGE COUNTY, Fla. — A cross-county chase involving multiple law enforcement agencies ended with a Tampa man under arrest.

 The suspect, Walter Medina, was wanted out of Hillsborough County for allegedly inflicting months of torture and abuse on a woman he held captive.